ItzUzi/CS3650-Project1/README.md

 ## Register_File.v

-This file is used performs the read and write operations.
-When they are used, the operations will be save to registers.
-We can define the the register number inputs, but we have choosen to be 5 bits wide to specify one of 32 registers.
+This file is used for reading and writing to registers.
+The register number inputs are 5 bits wide to specify one of 32 registers.
 We need at to read data from at most 2 register addresses (in the case of R-type), and write to 1 register address.
 Data input and two data output buses are each 32 bits wide, which is where we read the data from the register from.

 ![image](https://user-images.githubusercontent.com/73093864/205467962-ff8230c2-db2d-4b24-98c0-77ba406c012a.png)
 ![image](https://user-images.githubusercontent.com/73093864/205469616-b7156ad0-3941-43bc-962d-38ff93331f88.png)